 The Chinese, the most grave, formal, and frigid people on the globe, boasts the having framed the proportions of musical tones into a regular system 4000 years ago, not only long before the time of Pythagoras, but that of the Egyptian ‘Hermes Trifmegitus megistus,’ or the establishment of their mystagogues or priests.

-Burney then quotes the work of the French Jesuit missionary Joseph-Marie Amiot (1718-1793), who asserts that ‘the music of China [has] less enchantment than in our own.’
-Amiot accounts that even those ‘well educated and qualified to compare and judge’ could not appreciate the music he played for them: ‘Les Sauvages, and Les Cyclopes, the most admired harpsichord lessons of the celebrated Rameau, the most beautiful and brilliant solos of Blavet for the German flute, made no impression on the Chinese.’
-Amiot suggests that Chinese music is less captivating than European music and this might be the reasons for the Chinese listeners’ disliking of European music.
+Burney then quotes the work of the French Jesuit missionary Joseph-Marie Amiot (1718-1793), who had asserted that ‘the music of China [has] less enchantment than in our own.’
+Amiot recounted that even those ‘well educated and qualified to compare and judge’ could not appreciate the music he played for them: ‘Les Sauvages, and Les Cyclopes, the most admired harpsichord lessons of the celebrated Rameau, the most beautiful and brilliant solos of Blavet for the German flute, made no impression on the Chinese.’
+Amiot suggested that Chinese music is less captivating than European music and this might have been the reasons for the Chinese listeners’ dislike of European music.
 Similarly, other listeners in China, like John Barrow, the comptroller of the embassy, heard simplicity in the texture of Chinese music.
 Barrow observed:

 A Chinese band generally plays, or endeavours to play, in unison; and sometimes an instrument takes the octave; but they never attempt to play in separate parts, confining their art to the melody only, if I may venture to apply a name of so much sweetness to an aggregation of harsh sounds.
 They have not the least notion of counter-point or playing in parts; an invention, indeed to which the elegant Greeks had not arrived, and which was unknown in Europe, as well as Asia, until the monkish ages.